-The Omanis are humble but welcoming people.
+- The Omanis are humble but welcoming people.
 Public displays of anger are not permitted, neither are violent or rude gestures.
 They believe in conducting oneself properly in public to maintain a good reputation.
 As a result, it's important to avoid any situations in which an Omani may lose face in front of their peers.
 They will take it as a personal slight and it will reflect poorly on both parties.

-If you'd like to take photographs with locals, remember to ask for permission first, especially when it comes to Omani women.
+- If you'd like to take photographs with locals, remember to ask for permission first, especially when it comes to Omani women.
 If they are not comfortable being photographed, it is best not to push the issue.

-The formal address to a man is 'Sayed' and 'Sayeeda' for women, and it's important to greet the local people in the right way as civility is valued highly.
+- The formal address to a man is 'Sayed' and 'Sayeeda' for women, and it's important to greet the local people in the right way as civility is valued highly.
 Although it is not mandatory, the locals respond well to visitors who know at least a little Arabic, as it shows a conscious effort to learn their culture.

 - They do not appreciate sarcastic comments on religion or the Sultan, and will not take kindly to any remarks against the ruler in any way.
 In fact, these conversations can sometimes be considered treasonous.
 Therefore, try to avoid discussing the Omani government, its official, or the Sultan in conversations.

-Traditional Clothing in OmanIn keeping with the hot temperatures of the country, the traditional attire of Oman is loose-fitting for ventilation but covers the body to maintain modesty.
+Traditional Clothing in OmanIn keeping with the high temperatures of the country, the traditional attire of Oman is loose-fitting for ventilation but covers the body to maintain modesty.
 The men wear long, ankle-length gowns called dishdasha while the women typically wear burqas or full-length skirts with a headdress called a lihaf.
 Both genders wear kohl which both accentuates their eyes and provides protection from the sun.
 In terms of accessories, the men carry the traditional dagger called a khanjar and a cane called an assa.
 The women wear intricate earrings and necklaces, as well as bracelets.